-This 10-minute meal of scrambled eggs with peppers and onions, cheese and hot sauce with a generous sprinkle of cilantro works equally well for breakfast or dinner.
-Which may be why we can’t stop making it.
-Psst…Want to learn how to up your basic scrambled eggs game?
-Learn how to cook scrambled eggs perfectly every time.
+This 10-minute meal of scrambled eggs with peppers and onions, cheese, and hot sauce with a generous sprinkle of cilantro works equally well for breakfast or dinner.
+Which may be why we can't stop making it.
+Here's how.

 Why we love this recipe

-Here’s something I probably shouldn’t put in writing: One day a couple of weeks ago, our tween daughter had a helluva cough and plowed through a whole bag of mentholated cough drops in one day.
+Here's something I probably shouldn't put in writing: One day several years ago, our tween daughter had a helluva cough and plowed through a whole bag of mentholated cough drops in one day.
 By that night she was MUCH more giggly than usual, especially for someone not feeling so well.
-“I think I’m high on cough drops!” she said, laughing and dancing around the kitchen.
+"I think I'm high on cough drops!" she said, laughing and dancing around the kitchen.

 We all thought it was pretty funny and didn't make a big deal out of it.
 I didn't even Google whether it was possible to be high on mentholated cough drops.

 The next morning she slept really late, and when she woke up she asked for a big plate of eggs with peppers and onions and cheese and hot sauce.
 In other words, hangover food.

 The worst part is, I'm not even sorry it happened, because this meal is damn good.
 I've made it countless times since, and it always hits the spot.
 Even if you're not recovering simultaneously from an illness and a cough drop problem.
 Even if you're not recovering from anything, but when is that really ever the case?